 Have you ever wished that you had a double?
-You know, like some famous people do so they can avoid exposure to unpleasant experiences?
+You know, as some famous people do, so they can avoid exposure to unpleasant experiences?

 If the answer is “yes” and you happen to be less than fourteen years of age, you will quite likely enjoy the 2014 Brazilian film, The Boy in the Mirror (original title: O Menino no Espelho).

 Based on a bestselling novel by Fernando Sabino, The Boy in the Mirror focuses on the adventures of a young Fernando (Lino Facioli – who also stars in Game of Thrones) and his gang.
 Fernando is quite an innovative youngster (reminding one of the ingenious ten-year-old protagonist of The Young and Prodigious T.S.
 Spivet), but his inventions get him in trouble with his parents more often than bringing him popular acclaim.

 After a wild stunt with a homemade airplane, he gets grounded and, in his boredom, manages to get his mirrored reflection out into the real world – a boy just like him, or maybe it is him with the peculiar name of Odnanref (Fernando in reverse).
 At first, Odnanref is great to have around, but soon he becomes a nuisance and may even be a danger to Fernando (both Fernando and Odnanref are played by the same actor).